octaspire/acme-setup/README.md

    if available (this restores the workspace and gives also functionality similar to 'Goto Last Change' in GNU/Emacs).

+* __octaspire_project_root__: Run command '. octaspire_project_root'
+   (please note the dot in the beginning) in the root directory of the project you want to work with.
+This command can be used to set or change environment variable OCTASPIRE_PROJECT_ROOT that should point to the root directory of the project.

 * __octaspire_tags_up__: Takes care of creating and updating TAGS (universal-ctags) files so that the user never has to do it.
 Detects changes currently using modification time of files; more robust solution would be checksumming the files.